Skip to content

 In many cases I do not understand everything either.

-Many technical documents on the web rely on very specific commands from Linux, Windows, Powershell, PHP, and other technologies.
+Many technical documents rely on very specific commands from Linux, Windows, Powershell, PHP, and other technologies.
 Understanding these commands or their output is often difficult.
-Asking ChatGPT (or Bard, or a similar technology) for clarification is often a great help.

 While there is no guarantee that the answer will be correct, in many cases the answer will be very useful (and indeed correct).

-A prompt technique that often works well is this: "explain this:" followed by a copy-and-pasted command, or command output, or piece of code.
+A prompt technique that often works well is this: "Explain this:" followed by a copy-and-pasted command, or command output, or piece of code.

-If you want instead to "learn" something, asking broad and general questions is not very useful (e.g. "how does access control work in Windows?").
-It is usually much better to start general in order to delimit the overall scenario and then be very specific.
+If you want to "learn" something, asking broad and general questions is not very useful (e.g. "how does access control work in Windows?").

-• Start with something like "I want to understand Linux administration", or "I am a Windows user", "I am a Python programmer; I want to write a script that operates on Pandas dataframes", etc.
+1. Start with something like "I want to understand Linux administration", or "I am a Windows user", "I am a Python programmer; I want to write a script that operates on Pandas dataframes", etc.

-• Then, make a very specific question.
+2. Then, make a very specific question.
 For example, "In Windows, how can I list all users of a given group from the command line?"

 I have occasionally provided a link to brief explanations provided by ChatGPT/Bard on specific topics, for ease of reading.
 As just pointed out, there is no guarantee that those explanations are correct: take them just as hints.